amido/OpenIG-UMA-Extensions/README.md

 ==========================
 All below REST endpoints require valid PAT in Authorization header.

 * Create share.
 UMA shares need to have unique uri and name.
 Note that this restriction is per uid per realm per OAuth Client.
 In other words if user with uid 'alice' (in realm /employees and and using OAuth Client: OpenIG_RS) has created UMA share with name: TxHistory and uri: /history/emp1, then she can't create share with name: TxHistory and uri /history/emp2 (or name: TxHistory2 and uri /history/emp1) but alice in /customer realm can create such share.
+This method creates the share in AM first, then adds it to the IG LDAP.
+If the method cannot create the entry in LDAP it attempts a compensating DELETE transaction in AM to maintain consistency
 ```
 curl -X POST \
   http://<OpenIG-Host:Port>/openig/api/system/objects/umaserviceext/share \